 - Easily bored - With an IQ that’s off the charts, Mini Aussiedoodles need plenty of mental stimulation.
 Their big brains are easily bored, and when they become bored they get destructive.
 If you want to prevent bad behavior you will need to keep your Mini Aussiedoodle busy.

 Mini Aussiedoodles have an astounding amount of potential and are full of smarts and zest for life.
 They will always keep you entertained, won’t run out of energy, and will always love being with you!

 But with high potential and talent come high needs.
-Someone has to oversee all that energy and intelligence, and Mini Aussiedoodles are not for the half-hearted dog owner.
+Someone has to channel all that energy and intelligence into good places, and Mini Aussiedoodles are not for the half-hearted dog owner.
 They will be all in, so they need owners committed to caring for them.

 Mini Aussiedoodle Appearance

-When talking of Mini Aussiedoodle appearance, you have to remember that this is a hybrid breed.
+When talking of Mini Aussiedoodle appearance, you have to remember that they are a hybrid breed.

-That means that you never know exactly what you will get.
+That means that you can never predict exactly what kind of dog you will get.
 A Mini Aussiedoodle puppy may favor its Poodle parent and have curly hair and chocolate eyes.
 Or it may look more like its Aussie parent and have a merle coat and blue eyes.

 Mini Aussiedoodles are between 20-40 lb and stand about 12-20” at the shoulder.
 That means Mini Aussiedoodles are the perfect size for apartments as long as you can handle their energy in a confined space.

 Their coats are usually silky and may be straight, wavy, or curly, depending on their genetics.
 Possible coat colors may include blue merle, black and red tri, black and tan, red merle, sable, and parti.
-On rare occasions they may also be a solid color.
+On rare occasions you may also get a solid color.